ideafold/ideafold.github.com/index.md

 ### Projects:

 1. **09/2012 -- present.
 Beijing University of Posts and Telecommunications**
   Out of interest, I have been under developing an open domain chat bot system, which is a system using text as input and is expected to be more than a combination of ALICE and Waston of DeepQA.
 In the reseach of the pass half year, I mainly have two discovers: i. to better understand the human language for a machine, it needs a good equipment(something like brain) and large scale facts; ii. an excellent business model is a must.
 The business model is used to promote the knowledge accumulation, after all, machines do not have foot or nose and can not get acquainted with the real world.
 A good business model should maintain a health ecosystem among the knowledge producer, rules developer and knowledge customers.
+[Read more](http://localhost:4000/2013/07/06/the-chat-bot-system-xianzhi/)

 2. **07/2012 -- 04/2013.
 Alibaba Group**
   Over the period, as a Searching R&D Engineer of the recommendation team, I saw that the system we developed had experienced a rapid growth with pv increasing from 300w to serveral thousand millions, standing out as the largest web page recommendation system of China.
 What I did included digging hot searching queries and computing and generating web page recommendations.
 I, as a core developer, had took part in the development of the web page recommendation system, which needs to process several Tbs training data and update the recomomendation model.